Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Constraints

 and $E_2=\omega-E_1$ \cite{Chang:2016ntp}.
 The two factors in the denominator of Eq.~(\ref{snDecaysEqn}) are due to Pauli blocking of $f$ and $\bar{f}$ respectively.
 In particular, $\mu_e/T\gg 1$ and so the second term reduces to unity, since the positron abundance is negligible in the PNS\@.
 On the other hand, $\mu_{\nu_\tau}=0$, and so both terms contribute to blocking.
 In medium, the electrons also acquire an effective mass \cite{Braaten:1991hg}

 This electron effective mass ranges between $0.6-11.3\; \mev$ within $R_\nu$ and the electron-positron decay channel is accessible only when $m_X\geq 2 m_{e}^{\rm eff}$.
 As a consequence, this channel can never be resonant since $m_X<2 m_{e}^{\rm eff}$ is always true when $m_X^2 = \reP_{\snLT}$.
 It is unclear if previous results in the literature have considered this effect.
 Furthermore, electron-positron coalescence can be safely ignored everywhere since positrons are so rare in the PNS\@.
 On the other hand, neutrino-antineutrino coalescence is only important in the high mass region of the $B-L$ case where the bremsstrahlung rate is suppressed.
 The PNS cooling constraints on the dark photon, $B-L$, and chargephobic cases are shown in Fig.~\ref{snDPandBmLCnstrnts}.

-In the dark photon limit, we compare our result to those in Ref.~\cite{Chang:2016ntp}.
-Here, we find excellent agreement in the lower bound where trapping dynamics are negligible and the produced $X$ free streams out of the PNS.
-As for the upper bound, we find that our constraint is more sensitive to the $\rfar$ parameter than is presented in Ref.~\cite{Chang:2016ntp}.
-Our result can be understood through the following simple argument.
-Beyond the neutrinosphere $R_\nu \sim 25 \,\km$, decays to $\ee$ are the main mode of absorption for a dark photon.
-Here, finite temperature effects are negligible and the decay rate in Eq.~(\ref{snDecaysEqn}), at rest, simplifies to vacuum width in Eq.~(\ref{partialDecayWidthToFermions}) or simply $\Gamma_{\ee}=g_X^2 m_X/12\pi$.
-A dark photon with energy $\omega$ has a decay length of
+In the $B-L$ and chargephobic case, Fig.~\ref{snDPandBmLCnstrnts} also shows constraints from the non-observation of high energy neutrinos which will be discussed in Sec. \ref{highEnuSec}.